RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Bag Holder
 Someone holding a coin at a loss
 ## Bear trap
-The [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] sell enormous amounts, pushing the prices down, in trun liquidating everyone else that had bought, producing a cascading effect of liquidations get a bearish break of structure.
+The [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] sell enormous amounts, pushing the prices down, in turn liquidating everyone else that had bought, producing a cascading effect of liquidations get a bearish break of structure.
-## CHOCH
+## Change of Character (CHOCH)
-Change of Character - is the first switch turning the substructure from bullish to  bearish or bearish to bullish
+The first switch turning the substructure from bullish to  bearish or bearish to bullish
 ## CMP
 Current Market Price
 ## Consolidation